jeetsukumaran/tutorials_cheatsheets/Python/inst_sci_python_packages.md

 <a name="pip"></a>
 <br>
 ## Installing pip
+`pip` is a tool for installing and managing Python packages.
+It makes the installation process for Python packages a lot easier, since they don't have to be downloaded manually.
 If you haven't installed the `pip` package for your version of Python, yet, I'd suggest to download it from [https://pypi.python.org/pypi/pip](https://pypi.python.org/pypi/pip), unzip it, and install it from the unzipped directory via
 <pre>python3 setup.py install</pre>